 Please refer to article 3.1.1 in the PA Admissions Handbook for further detail.

-All prerequisite courses must be taken at a U.S. regionally accredited institution and EACH course must meet a minimum 3.0 GPA (or B; B- is not acceptable) requirements (prerequisite course completion recommended within last 5 to 7 years).
+All prerequisite courses must be taken at a U.S. regionally accredited institution and EACH course must meet a minimum 3.0 GPA (or B; B- is not acceptable).
+Prerequisite course completion is recommended within last 5 to 7 years.
 Applicants with up to two remaining prerequisites may apply provided they complete the course with a 3.0 or higher GPA – before the first day of October preceding matriculation (if selected, official transcripts [sealed] from the college or university must be received by NGU’s PA Medicine program by October 31 or a selected candidate will relinquish his/her seat).